 Tips and tricks for various issues, large and small

-This way, after a session, you can decide exactly which slides you want to include in your PDF.
+This also allows you to decide which slides you want to include in your final report.

 Quite probably you clicked with your mouse on another program then your browser, and then your arrow-key are not active anymore, at least not for QandR.
 This happens for instance if you arrange something in your video conference program, like the way you see the video, and after that directly push the arrow key.
 At that moment the computer does not know that you want to move to the next slide in the browser, it think that you use the arrow key for something in the video conference program.